NixOS/nix/maintainers/README.md

     Contributors who took the time to implement concrete change proposals should not wait indefinitely.

-  - Prioritise fixing bugs over documentation, improvements or new features
+  - Prioritise fixing bugs and testing over documentation, improvements or new features

     The team values stability and accessibility higher than raw functionality.